vstalias/demo-repo/README.md

 # demo-repo
-intro to git and github
+intro to git and github!